LES YEUX SANS VISAGE

 With such a premise, things are bound to get worse.
 What keeps EYES WITHOUT A FACE from falling into schlock category, unlike the novel it was adapted from, is Franju's direction.
 Despite a face-lifting sequence that will make you thankful for black and white, the movie is infused with a visual poetry that transcends its original material and turns it into what could be called the most elegant of gore movies.

-The acting is also first class, from veteran Pierre Brasseur (GATES OF THE NIGHT, PORTRAIT OF AN ASSASSIN) to newcomer (at that time! -Feo) Edith Scob (THE BURNING COURT, JUDEX, COMEDY OF INNOCENCE, BROTHERHOOD OF THE WOLF, HOLY MOTORS), whose Christiane was a breakthrough role - and a mixed blessing as it overshadowed most of her subsequent career.
-But it is Italian actress Alida Valli (THE THIRD MAN, THE SPIDER'S STRATEGEM, EYE IN THE LABYRINTH, THE BUG SCARE, THE ANTICHRIST, THE FLESH OF THE ORCHID, SUSPIRIA, THE KILLER NUN, INFERNO, FATAL FRAMES, ANGEL OF DEATH), in between Hitchcock's PARADINE CASE and Argento's SUSPIRIA, who makes EYES WITHOUT A FACE such a nightmare contender.
+The acting is also first class, from veteran Pierre Brasseur (GATES OF THE NIGHT, SPOTLIGHT ON A MURDERER, AGENT OF DOOM) to newcomer (at that time! -Feo) Edith Scob (THE BURNING COURT, JUDEX, COMEDY OF INNOCENCE, BROTHERHOOD OF THE WOLF, HOLY MOTORS), whose Christiane was a breakthrough role - and a mixed blessing as it overshadowed most of her subsequent career.
+But it is Italian actress Alida Valli (THE THIRD MAN, STRATEGIA DEL RAGNO, EYE IN THE LABYRINTH, LISA AND THE DEVIL, THE BIG SCARE, THE ANTICHRIST, SUSPIRIA, THE KILLER NUN, INFERNO, FATAL FRAMES), in between Hitchcock's PARADINE CASE and Argento's SUSPIRIA, who makes EYES WITHOUT A FACE such a nightmare contender.

 As Louise, the assistant whose devotion to Genessier and Christiane is only matched by her monstrous indifference to other creatures great or small, Valli gives a performance coated in milk and honey, making the deadly determination behind all the more chilling.
 Think Cruella DeVil passing as Doris Day and what you get is certainly more terrifying than the necrophiliac dwarf (!) of the novel.
 Even her beauty becomes an object of dread when it is revealed as one of Genessier's more successful operations - and the reason behind her blind devotion.